 Even little things like the door hinges are ridiculously over-engineered.
 Don’t believe me?
 Check out the picture below, the hinges are a double hinge design.

-There is a zillion other little things like that are ridiculously over-engineered like the door hinges.
+There are tons of other little things like ridiculously over-engineered like the door hinges.
 Lexus built the SC300 and SC400 as a next-level luxury sports couple.

 Plus, with the aftermarket that the Toyota Supra has created, getting your SC300 over 400 horsepower is super.
-Slap on a big turbo, head studs, better fuel system, and you’ll be making north of 400whp like its nothing.
+Slap on a big turbo, head studs, and better fuel system, and you’ll be making north of 400whp like it’s nothing.

-The 1UZ is known for running forever, Matt Farah from The Smoking Tire has his “Million-Mile Lexus”, an LS400 which he is attempting to push past 1 million miles.
+The 1UZ is known for running forever, Matt Farah from The Smoking Tire has his “Million-Mile Lexus,” an LS400 which he is attempting to push past 1 million miles.

 Lexus designed the 1UZ to be a very strong and reliable engine.
 The 1UZ’s short stroke and big bore allow it to rev to the moon.
 Think of it almost like a 1990s Ford Coyote engine.
-It also has 6-bolt main caps, which the Chevy LS is often praised for.
+It also has 6-bolt main caps, which we often praise the Chevy LS for.

-In its last form the 1UZ had a 10.5 compression ratio, as well as Toyota’s VVT-i, and it made 300 horsepower.
-That’s a pretty impressive amount of horsepower considering its small displacement.
+In its last form, the 1UZ had a 10.5 compression ratio, Toyota’s VVT-i, and made 300 horsepower.
+That’s an impressive amount of horsepower considering its small displacement.

-Plus, the SC is was cheaper than an MK4 Supra.
-Even by today’s standards the SC300 is an extremely nice car, and with prices so low, now is the time to get one for yourself!
+Plus, the SC is cheaper than an MK4 Supra.
+Even by today’s standards, the SC300 is a nice car, and with prices so low, now is the time to get one for yourself!
 As I mentioned above, my personal SC was unreliable and ended up failing

 SC300 vs SC400

-I know the 1UZ is an awesome engine, but there is no denying that the 2JZ is better especially on a budget.
+I know the 1UZ is an awesome engine, but the 2JZ is better, especially on a budget.
 Coming from someone who owned an SC400, get an SC300 if you plan on getting an SC at all.